Skip to main content

 How much carbon dioxide can you capture by making biochar?

-Using a volume based system, we will show you the way to determine how much carbon you are capturing.
+Using a simple formula, we will show you how to calculate how much carbon you are capturing.

 banner_image